wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 ### Install Required Packages

-We will need several third party Go libraries to successfully run this project.
+We will need several third-party Go libraries to successfully run this project.
 These include the following:

 * `joho/godotenv` - to securely store our Vonage credentials
 * `vonage/vonage-go-sdk` - to make our API requests at Vonage
-* `gorm` and `sqlite` to store the voice message file names and whether they've been played into an sqlite database
+* `gorm` and `sqlite` to store the voice message file names and whether they've been played into an SQLite database

-To install these third party libraries run the following four commands:
+To install these third-party libraries, run the following four commands:

 ```go
 go get github.com/joho/godotenv